svmk-data-science/tess-ensemble-classification/README.md

 The confusion matrix (Figure 3) indicates strong overall classification performance of the ensemble model at the optimal threshold (0.46).
 The model correctly identifies 177 confirmed exoplanets (true positives) and 186 non-confirmed cases (true negatives) with balanced predictive capability across both classes.

-Misclassification rates are relatively low with 16 false negatives (3.9%) and 32 false positives (7.8%).
-A larger number of false positives compared with false negatives suggests a slight bias towards identifying candidates as confirmed, which is acceptable in screening contexts where missing true positives is more costly than conducting additional follow-up on false alarms.
+Misclassification rates are relatively low with 16 false negatives (3.9%) and 32 false positives (7.8%), the result corresponding to a precision of 0.85, recall of 0.92 and an F1-Score of 0.88.
+A larger number of false positives compared with false negatives suggests a modest bias towards identifying candidates as confirmed, which is often desirable in exoplanet screening as missing true positives may result in overlooked discoveries, whereas false positives can be filtered through subsequent validation process.

-The results reflect a well-balanced trade-off between sensitivity and specificity, consistent with the threshold derivef with Youden's J Statistic.
+Overall, the results reflect a well-calibrated trade-off between sensitivity and specificity, consistent with the threshold derived using Youden's J Statistic.

 ### Precision-Recall Curve